 Dear Valued Patient:

-After three years of a warm relationship with Comprehensive Pain Management Specialists, Dr. R. Lee Wagner has decided to pursue other professional opportunities, and will be leaving CPMS after October 23, 2019.
-With five other providers available, CPMS anticipates being able to seamlessly continue delivering excellent care to Dr. Wagner’s patients.
+After one year of a warm relationship with Comprehensive Pain Management Specialists, Dr. Carter Sigmon has decided to pursue other professional opportunities, and will be leaving CPMS after November 21, 2019.
+With four other providers available, CPMS anticipates being able to seamlessly continue delivering excellent care to all of our patients.